DonMVB/aws/AWS_Assoc_SAA_C02.md

   5. Once the VPN connection is available, set up the VPN either on the customer gateway or the on-prem firewall itself
 - Data flow into AWS via DirectConnect looks like the following: On-prem router -> dedicated line -> your own cage / DMZ -> cross connect line -> AWS Direct Connect Router -> AWS backbone -> AWS Cloud
 - To connect to muliple VPC's, you can also configure a transit gateway.
 TGW's are a routing construct, and require that IP address ranges not overlap.
 Solution requires: Direct Connect GW, Transit GW w/ VPC connections, Associations between DC and TGW, Transit Virtual interface.
 (12/3/2020)
+- If you need a cost effective alternate: you could use an IPSec VPN conection with the same BGP prefix.
+Both will be advertised (same BGP number).
+Direct Conn will alwasy be preferred, unless down.
 - **Summary**: DirectConnect connects your *on-prem with your VPC* through a non-public tunnel.

 ## 2.2.11.
 VPC Endpoints: